-One that you can start as a beginner knitter or something that will help you to advance your skills?
+There are patterns here you can start as a beginner knitter plus there are some that will help you to advance your skills.

 Knitting is an amazing way for you to relax, and even though it has been around for hundreds of years, the techniques of the craft keep growing with more and more people picking up the needles.